nampython/IOC-CONTAINER/README.md

 # IoC Container
-Have you ever wondered how Spring core works?
-I've always been curious how it works, that why I created this project.
-It mainly used Java Rejection and supports most annotations like @Service, @Autowire, @Bean, @PostConstructor … Manage instantiated Components by an ApplicationContext (Reloading, updating, Getting) Bean like Spring Core.
+As a curious and passionate software developer, I always wondered how Spring Core works.
+To better understand its inner workings, I created this project that mainly uses Java Reflection and supports most annotations like @Component, @Autowire, @Bean, @PostConstructor, and more.
+Manage instantiated Components by an ApplicationContext (reloading, updating, getting) Bean like Spring Core.
 Handle custom components and bean scopes by using proxies.
 Enrich Components with aspects.
 And  automatically resolve dependencies

 ## Table of Contents